Global Routing Operations (grow) Internet Drafts

 Working Group: Global Routing Operations (grow)

 This document defines a YANG data model for the structured specification of BGP communities.
-The model provides operators with a way to publish their locally defined BGP communities in a standardised format.
+The model provides operators with a way to publish their locally defined BGP communities in a standardized format.

 Authors: Mukul Srivastava, Yisong Liu, Changwang Lin, Jinming Li